 Cloud Operating Models

-MXA first held interviews with key stakeholders from the Department to understand the current capabilities and processes around delivery of services.
-We then held an executive workshop with Deputy Secretaries and CIOs from the Department of Jobs and their largest clients to explain the complexities of cloud and determine the outcomes and benefits that the executive was looking to ascertain from using Cloud services.
+MXA held interviews with key stakeholders from the Department to understand the current capabilities and processes around delivery of services.
+We then held an executive workshop with Deputy Secretaries and CIOs from the Department of Jobs and their largest clients to discuss the complexities and determine the benefits that the executives were looking to gain from using Cloud services.

 We also conducted research and held interviews with representatives from cloud service providers and other similar shared service such as Cenitex.
 We then worked with key stakeholders, both internal and external, to develop several options for the Department’s cloud operating model, including a developing a cost model, RACI and high-level risk assessment for each option.

 We provided a shared understanding of the drivers for cloud services from all levels of stakeholders.
 This included communicating strategic opportunities and technical challenges to both the Department and its Executives.